 Phase 2 Intermediate

 Most basic cameras come with a lens that is well matched for general use (usually an 18-55mm kit lens for Canon/Nikon).
 I recommend upgrading from your kit lens to a fixed 50mm lens.
 This lens makes it so easy to soften and blur the background while focusing on your subject, just like in the photo above.
 See how the lens is sharp and everything behind it is softly blurred.

 Reflectors are very easy and effective for pointing and reflecting natural light.
 They can easily manipulate light and remove shadows.
 Use a reflector to point light back on your subject.
 If you are photographing a group of objects, play around with the reflector until it points light to the area desired.
 You can find a set of reflectors for twenty dollars or less like this set of 5 portable reflectors.
 Now, that’s an affordable investment!

-A good sturdy support for your camera lets you take incredibly sharp and detailed photos, or perfectly steady video that helps to bring viewers to your site and keeps them coming back.
-Basic tripods are a good start, but an upgrade will make your life easier in the long run.
-With a tripod you can use shutter times of 10 seconds or more to get perfectly sharp and detailed product photos.
+A good sturdy support for your camera lets you take incredibly sharp and detailed photos.
+In addition to a perfectly steady video, all of which helps to bring viewers to your site and keeps them coming back.
+Basic tripods are a good start, but an upgrade like this one will make your life easier in the long run.
+With a tripod, you can use shutter times of 10 seconds or more to get perfectly sharp and detailed blog photos like the image below.

 Phase 3 Advanced

 Awe yes, you’ve made to the advanced level of blog photography!
-Now’s the time to upgrade your blog photography equipment and buy the camera you’ve been dreaming of.
+Now’s the time for the final upgrade of your blog photography equipment – a.k.a. finally buying the camera you’ve been dreaming of.
 Learning to use artificial light to reduce shadows and gain more flexibility shooting with a remote shutter are advanced techniques you’re gonna love!

 Want more flexibility in your blog photo shoots?
-A remote shutter can help with that!
+A wireless remote shutter can help with that!
 Place your camera on your tripod and build your scene.
 Frame your subject and start shooting.
 Do like what you see?
 Want to move something, but don’t want to change your camera settings?
-Keep your camera in place and use the remote shutter to capture your shoots and move things around.
-Speaking of movement, capture it with a the remote shutter.
+Keep your camera in place and use the remote shutter to capture your shots, while you move things around.
+Speaking of movement, capture it with a remote shutter.
 Mix your cookie dough or bath salts and capture the steps on camera with your remote shutter!
 The wireless remote shutter I use for my Canon camera is the photo above (you can find it here).
 It’s just the right size to keep in my pocket, ready to use when I need it.

-At this point you’ll be ready to invest in an advanced camera for results you just can’t get with a standard DSLR.
-While a wide format camera like a 6D Mark II isn’t necessary for blog photography, like is for portrait photography a camera that reads light better with an ISO range up to 2600 or higher is can give you incredible results!
+At this point, you’ll be ready to invest in an advanced camera for results you just can’t get with a standard DSLR.
+While a wide format camera like a 6D Mark II isn’t necessary for blog photography like it is for portrait photography.
+A camera that reads light better with an ISO range up to 2600 or higher can give you incredible results!
 A more advanced camera also comes with better image quality which equates to more clarity in your photos.
-I upgraded to a the new 77D model from Canon this year and I am loving the results!!
+I upgraded to the new 77D model from Canon this year and I am loving the results!!
 If you are on the cuff of investing in an advanced camera, I recommend shopping online for cameras and accessories, no matter your price range.
-I always look for deals at Ritz Camera, they always offer free shipping!
+I always look for deals at Ritz Camera and Amazon, both of which offer free shipping!

-Make an investment in your blog photography and join the ranks of the Ultimate Blog Photography Bootcamp or enroll now in the 5 Day Challenge to Better Blog Photography.
-You’ll receive five incredible lessons to improve your blog photography in no time!
+Make an investment in your blog photography and join the ranks of the Ultimate Blog Photography Bootcamp or enroll now in the 5 Day Challenge to Better Blog Photography where you’ll receive five incredible lessons to improve your blog photography in no time!

 What phase of blog photography are you at?
 What’s your favorite blog photography equipment?
 Share with us in the comments below!